Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Hybrid model

 \subsection{Solution existence and right uniqueness}

-In this section we will prove the existence and right uniqueness of an absolutely continuous solution for the switched system \eqref{end_product_feedback}.
-For this purpose, we use the theory of differential inclusions of Filippov \cite{filippov1988differential}.
+In this section we will prove the existence and right uniqueness of an absolutely continuous solution for the {switching} system \eqref{end_product_feedback}.
+For this purpose, we use the theory of differential inclusions of Filippov \cite{filippov1988differential}. {The proofs of all Lemmas are in \Cref{supp_mat}.}

 \begin{definition} We say that for the equation \emph{right uniqueness} holds at a point $(t_0, x_0)$ if there exists $t_1 > t_0$ such that each two solutions of this equation satisfying the condition $x(t_0) = x_0$ coincide on the interval $t_0 \leq t \leq t_1$ or on the part of this interval on which they are both defined.
 Moreover, \emph{right uniqueness holds in a domain $D$} (open or closed) if for each point $(t_0, x_0)\in D$ every two solutions satisfying the condition $x(t_0) = x_0$ coincide on each interval $t_0\leq t \leq t_1$ on which they both exist and lie in this domain \cite{filippov1988differential}. \end{definition}